raldone01/no_std_io_rs/README.md

 # TODO crate:

 * Add `std` feature to enable `std::io` compatibility.
+* Add more impls for Rc Arc and Mutex for std feature for Read and Write traits.
+* Add parking lot feature to enable more impls for Read and Write traits.
 * After maturing enough move `no_std_io` to its own crate.
 * Add feature to opt in to time dependency.
 * Fix clippy lints